Jbleezy/BO1-Reimagined/README.md

 * Now uses World at War upgraded camo on Der Riese

 ### Olympia
-* Now adds 1 ammo during the reload if reloaded with no ammo
 * Unupgraded: max damage per pellet increased from 120 to 180
 * Upgraded: max damage per pellet increased from 200 to 300
 * Upgraded: fire effect now plays when damaging a zombie